What if a nurse drinks a little too much, decides to drive, and ends up being convicted of DUI? Does she lose her nursing license?

 The Ramifications of a DUI Conviction as a Nurse

-The BRN investigates and evaluates the facts associated with the DUI, the RN’s history, and any additional evidence to determine if there were unprofessional conduct.
+The BRN investigates and evaluates the facts associated with the DUI, the RN’s history, and any additional evidence to determine if there was unprofessional conduct.
 If the behavior is found to be unprofessional, the board will impose disciplinary guidelines under the relevant statutes of the Nursing Practice Act (NPA).
-The investigation examines whether the arrest was an isolated event or if it signals a larger issue that may create a public safety risk.

 Common Questions About Disclosing a DUI to the BRN

-- Does a misdemeanor DUI arrest need to be reported?
 A misdemeanor arrest may not need to be reported, but once fingerprinted, the Department of Justice will notify the BRN.
-It is more favorable if the RN reports the event.
+It’s important to note that the BRN may handle your case more favorably if you report the event yourself.

-- Does a DUI conviction need to be reported to the BRN?
 A plea of guilty or no contest in criminal court needs to be disclosed to the BRN within 30 days.
 Even if the charge is eventually dismissed, it still requires disclosure.
+A lawyer can offer further advice on this matter and ensure your DUI is reported correctly.

-- Does a single misdemeanor DUI conviction result in a lost nursing license?
-Results vary, but if an RN proves to the BRN that the DUI does not and will not affect their abilities to practice as an RN, they can potentially retain their license.
+Results vary, but if you prove to the BRN that the DUI does not and will not affect your abilities to practice as an RN, you can potentially retain your license.
+That said, proving your case to the BRN by yourself can be incredibly difficult.
+You’ll need to hire a knowledgeable attorney to increase your chances of success.

-- What actions will the BRN take?
 After an investigation, the BRN may issue conditional probation or sanctions, suspend or revoke your license, or offer an intervention program.
+Submitting to an intervention program may allow you to avoid more damaging consequences.

 Factors Influencing a BRN Decision

-- Conditions surrounding the conduct
+- Conditions surrounding your conduct

-- The severity of the conduct
+- The severity of your conduct

 - Resulting criminal record